Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 ![Step 5]({{site.baseurl}}/media/2021/03/secureapp-final-setup.png){: .align-center}

 To improve resiliency of your App and protect against regional outages you can deploy your app to multiple regions.
 Let's add an instance in West US.
 You can reuse most of the scripts, but of course need to change the name in all lines.
 Since direct access to the Web App is already blocked, you can either remove or ignore the direct Web App url reference in auth.json.

-To make it easier to notice which site is accessed, you can change the background color of the alternative site by changing the last to digits of the body background-color to FF (light blue):
+To make it easier to notice which site is accessed, you can change the background color of the debug page in the alternative site by changing the last to digits of the body background-color to FF (light blue):

 ```bash
 az appservice plan create --resource-group securewebsetup --name securewebplan-westus --sku B1 --location westus